-- Tri-City was able to pay approximately \$550 thousand total to Class 3 and Class 4 bankruptcy claimants as a result of available funding from Tri-City's outpatient clinic operations. - As previously noted, during fiscal 2014-15, GASB Statement No. 68 was implemented by Tri-City.
-This accounting pronouncement required the disclosure and recognition of Tri-City's proportionate share of the CalPERS Miscellaneous Cost Sharing Plan's Net Pension Liability.
-Refer to Note #9B to the financial statements for further details. - During fiscal 2015 and 2014, as a result of new MHSA programs and updates, unearned MHSA revenue was identified as approved and available to be spent in fiscal 2016 and 2015.
-Amounts approved were then recognized (in the period for which they were approved) decreasing the Noncurrent Unearned MHSA revenues available to \$178 thousand and \$63 thousand in fiscal 2016 and 2015, respectively.
+- Tri-City was able to pay approximately \$500 thousand total to Class 3 and Class 4 bankruptcy claimants as a result of available funding from Tri-City's outpatient clinic operations. - Based on the CalPERS actuarial valuation, the net pension liability increased approximately \$1.2 million.
+As previously noted, during fiscal 2014-15, GASB Statement No. 68 was implemented by Tri-City.
+This accounting pronouncement required the recognition of Tri-City's proportionate share of the CalPERS Cost Sharing Plan's Net Pension Liability.
+Refer to Note #9B to the financial statements for further details. - During fiscal 2017, as a result of new MHSA programs and updates, unearned MHSA revenue was identified as approved and available to be spent in fiscal 2018.
+Amounts approved were then recognized (in the period for which they were approved) increasing the Noncurrent Unearned MHSA revenues available from \$178 thousand to \$500 thousand.
 Additional information regarding MHSA revenues can be found at Note #11 to the financial statements.